fede0ter0/neo4j_graphs/README.md

-# Data Engineering Coding Challenge
+# Neo4J Database

-To solve this challenge, I have followed these steps:
+For this initial commit, I followed these steps:

 - I'm using an Airflow Docker image.
 I made few changes in the `docker-compose.yaml`, in order to install additional requirements and add some folders.
 - I'm using the Neo4j Docker image suggested in the neo4j documentation.
-- I worked based on the suggested model of proteins.
+- I worked based on a model of proteins.
 - I created a json dictionary in the path `schemas/docker-compose.yaml`.
 Its structure lets us parse the xml file, getting the nodes and relationships.
 At the moment, I only coded the functions to parse and write the nodes, but the ones that write the relationships of the graph would be similar.
 - For now, I tried to be pragmatic, so I didn't focus on a high quality design of the code (i.e., I didn't write different classes, I just put everything